BINGO-BCI/Riemannian_AJD/README.md

 _We note that the synthetic data generation process is based on random processes.
-Hence, minor differences may be observed._
+Hence, minor differences may occur._